AlexIndiex/WaveRiftNoobGuides/README.md

 	- travel bag (self explanatory)

 - Extra hardware you could need:
-	- microsd (samsung, sandisk, teamgroup)
+	- micro-sd (samsung, sandisk, teamgroup)
 	- 2230 nvme ssd for storage upgrade (corsair, sabrent, westerdigital)
 	- dock, usb-c hub or adaptor (official or any other 3rd party products that isnt borderline scammy)
 	- mice and keyboard (logitech and akko)
 	- monitor (whatever you already have, 1080p60hz recommended for deck only)
-	- 45w to 65w powerbank (20000mah capacity highly suggested)
+	- 45w to 65w power-bank (20000mah capacity highly suggested)
 	- external storage (in case something happens with the microsd, sharge disk recommended or a normal sata to usb enclosure)
 	- earbuds (moondrop brand highly suggested)
 	- headphones (your choice)